 On November 9, 2018, President Trump issued a proclamation that, in combination with a rule promulgated by DHS and DOJ, bars from seeking asylum individuals who enter the United States from Mexico between ports of entry.
 The proclamation guts key due process protections for asylum seekers.
 Under unambiguous laws passed by Congress, all persons arriving to the United States, whether at or between ports of entry, have the right to seek asylum.
 Not everyone is eligible for that relief; but everyone deserves a full and fair opportunity to pursue it.
 The proclamation is a transparent end run around our laws and has already come under legal challenge.

-On July 16, 2019, the Trump administration issued a joint interim final rule which makes all individuals who enter, attempt to enter, or arrive to the United States across the southern border ineligible for asylum if they have transited through at least one country outside of their country of origin, and have not applied for protection in that country.
-On July 24, 2019, the U.S. District Court for the Northern District of California issued an order enjoining the government from implementing this Rule pending final judgment or further order from the Court.
-On August 16, 2019, the Ninth Circuit limited the injunction only to the Ninth Circuit, thus allowing the “third country transit asylum ban” to go into effect outside of the Ninth Circuit in the border region of New Mexico and Texas.
-If permitted to continue, this rule will have devastating effects on those vulnerable individuals seeking asylum and is currently being litigated in both the Northern District of California and in the District Court for the District of Columbia.
+On July 16, 2019, the Trump administration issued a joint interim final rule—often referred to as the “Asylum Ban 2.0”—which makes all individuals who enter, attempt to enter, or arrive to the United States across the southern border ineligible for asylum if they have transited through at least one country outside of their country of origin, and have not applied for protection in that country.
+On September 11, 2019, the Supreme Court issued an order staying a prior injunction that had prevented the government from implementing the rule.
+The order means that the government can implement the Asylum Ban 2.0 while the case works its way through the courts.
+For more information on the litigation, see Barr v.
+East Bay Sanctuary Covenant.

 On January 24, 2019, DHS announced it would begin implementing "Remain in Mexico," a new policy that would force individuals arriving at the U.S. southern border who are fleeing violence and persecution in their home countries to remain in Mexico pending an asylum hearing before a U.S. immigration judge.
 DHS has dubbed this plan, the "Migrant Protection Protocols."
 Remain in Mexico dramatically alters processing of asylum claims at the U.S. southern border and makes it far more difficult for asylum seekers to receive a fair and meaningful review of their claims as required under both U.S. and international law.